"SORRY, THERE'S NO MAGIC BULLET. YOU GOTTA EAT HEALTHY AND LIVE HEALTHY TO BE HEALTHY AND LOOK HEALTHY. END OF STORY." – MORGAN SPURLOCK

 These diseases are often contracted by eating contaminated foods or water.
 To help you stay safe, proactive measures should be taken in other for you to prevent another disease outbreak such as bird-flu or Ebola disease.
 In eating food, ensure that it is fresh, clean, and cooked if need be.
 Make sure you take all the needed preventive measures in other to save your life and your loved ones.

-Definitions of Disease Prevention
+Definition of Disease Prevention Term

 Diabetes: Diabetes mellitus, mostly known as diabetes, is a metabolic disease that causes high blood sugar.
 With diabetes, your body might not be able to make enough insulin or can't effectively use the insulin it does make.
 You can also read up on the importance of good nutrition on the